Christina Agapakis

-Christina Maria Agapakis is a synthetic biologist, science writer.
+Christina Maria Agapakis is a synthetic biologist and science writer.
 She is the former Creative Director of the biotechnology company Ginkgo Bioworks.

 Education and early life

 Agapakis received her Bachelor of Science degree in 2006 from Yale University in molecular, cellular, and developmental biology.
 She then attended Harvard University, where she received her PhD in biological and biomedical sciences under the mentorship of Pamela Silver.
 Her thesis, on Biological Design Principles for Synthetic Biology, centered on identifying and utilizing design principles for bioengineering, keeping in mind the evolutionary and ecological contexts under which genes and genetic pathways were being modified or newly synthesized.

 Career and research

 Agapakis worked to engineer photosynthetic bacteria to invade animal cells, essentially giving animals cells chloroplasts, and also engineered bacteria to produce hydrogen fuel.
 Her thesis covers a range of work she pursued during her doctoral career, including mentoring a Harvard IGEM competition team in 2010, which developed an open source toolkit for plant engineering known as the Harvard iGarden.
 She also discussed a project called "Selfmade" at the intersection of science and art, which focused on the microbial ecology of cheese and the human body.
 She worked with artist and odor expert Sissel Tolaas during her Synthetic Aesthetics residency, collecting bacteria samples from the belly buttons, feet, mouths, and tears of creatives to engineer 11 "human cheeses."
 The project was exhibited at the "Grow Your Own" exhibition at the Dublin Science Gallery and was meant more as a thought experiment than a culinary one.

 Following her PhD, Agapakis began a postdoctoral fellowship at the University of California, Los Angeles in the laboratory of Ann Hirsch between 2012 and 2014.
 While at UCLA, she was also a fellow in the Department of Design and Media Arts at the Art|Sci Center.